dscripka/openSpeechToIntent/README.md

 Many thanks to Nvidia for the excellent Citrinet speech-to-text models, as well as many other highly performant speech and audio models.

-Also, credit to @MahmoudAshraf97 for the excellent modification of the [torch forced alignment cpp functions](https://github.com/MahmoudAshraf97/ctc-forced-aligner/blob/main/ctc_forced_aligner/forced_align_impl.cpp) to simplify dependencies and enable simple usage with `pybind`.
+Also, credit to @MahmoudAshraf97 for the excellent modification of the [torch forced alignment cpp functions](https://github.com/MahmoudAshraf97/ctc-forced-aligner/blob/main/ctc_forced_aligner/forced_align_impl.cpp) to simplify dependencies and enable easy usage with `pybind`.

 ## License